xrcyz/Knowledge-Base/README.md

 //note: if there are multiple output nodes, then dLoss/da = (dLoss1/da + dLoss2/da), each of which gets its own expansion
 ```

-Note that this only gives us the _local_ slope of error/weight.
-It may point away from the global minima.
+Note that this only gives us the _local_ slope of error:weight.
+It may point away from the global optimum.
 It may stall on a saddle point.
 Are there better methods for converging on a solution?

 ```
 dLoss/dOut = (out - expected);